Sigurd Barrett

-Sigurd Barrett (born 20 January 1967) is a Danish pianist, entertainer, composer, and writer and creator of "Pilfingerdansen".
-As a musician he operates in many genres (jazz, classical, etc.) and he is popular with different age-groups.
+Sigurd Barrett (born 20 January 1967) is a Danish pianist, children’s singer and entertainer, composer, and writer and creator of "Pilfingerdansen".
+As a musician, he operates in many genres (jazz, classical, etc.) and is popular within Denmark, especially among children.
+He is known for his Patriotic songs.

 Biography

 Sigurd Barrett played the piano for the first time as a two-year-old.
 At the age of six he composed his first songs.
 In 1979 he got his first paid job and the following years he played a lot of jobs.

-He graduated 1992 from Århus University where he studied music with top grades.
+He graduated 1992 from Århus University, where he studied music.